 Years ago we started out with different types of bees to ensure a genetic variety: Italian, Carniolian, and Buckfast.
 Now, in addition to next generations of our original stock, we also keep a local mix, survivor bees, which show a good ability to thrive in the local climate.
 They are an important factor in successful natural beekeeping.
 Our hives are treatment free.
 We allow our colonies to have their own queens.
 That way we know that our queens are raised in as clean environment as possible.

 In our apiary we have different types of beehives for teaching purposes:

 - Langstroth hives with a deep brood box

 - Langstroth hives with two medium brood box

 - Horizontal top bar hives

 - Comfort hives/ mating nucs

-We use mainly foundationless frames in our beehives.
+We use mainly wooden, foundation-less frames in our beehives.
 This allows us to keep our beehives free of contaminated wax.
-We have also few top bar hives where even frames are not needed.
+We also have few top bar hives where instead of frames pieces of wood are used.

 Our educational apiary is located at The Living Centre, 5871 Bells Rd, London, ON.
 Canada.
 There, we provide our students with a “hands on” experience on natural, sustainable beekeeping.